chrisdeleon/IvansService/README.md

 # chrisdeleon.github.io

-This is a project that I worked on for my dad's business.
-This was my first serious project.
-Every line of code was built from scratch.
-Since my dad had no internet presence, I attempted to establish that with the little knowledge I had at the time.
-Although the website is very simple, it accomplishes establishing an online presence with accurate information.
+A small web site project I worked on for my dad's business.
+Since his clients are primarily obtained through word of mouth, having a spectacular web site was not necessary.